*

-Radon Mitigation Installation Tips for Mitigators & Others
+Radon Mitigation Installation Tips

-Crawl Space Membrane Adhesive Test
+2007 & 2012 Crawl Space Membrane Adhesive Test

 Four typical crawl space membranes are listed below.
 In the left column are commonly available sealant materials.
 Each of the sealants was used to adhere 6" by 6" pieces of the different membranes to a concrete masonry block.
-After the membranes had one to two weeks to dry the holding power of each adhesive was measured in pounds of pressure.
+After the membranes had two weeks to dry the holding power of each adhesive was measured in pounds of pressure.
 The higher the number the great number of pounds of pulling pressure was required to remove the membrane from the concrete block.
 Note that some adhesives work excellent for one type of membrane but have little holding power for another type of membrane.
 This test is only an approximation of the holding power of each adhesive.

 PDF of Adhesive Test

-Caulks/Glues
+Caulks/Glues Reinforced

 6 mil